basecom/FixturesPlugin/docs/helpers/language-locale.md

 ## getSnippetSet

-The `getSnippetSet` method takes the ISO code of any locale as parameter and returns the snippet set entity that is associated to that locale or null if none was found.
+The `getSnippetSet` method takes the ISO code of any locale as a parameter and returns the snippet set entity that is associated with that locale, or null if none is found.

 ```php
 <?php